2 Macroscale: contraction at the organ level

 2.2 Contribution: model reduction for validation and calibration

-To illustrate the model summarized in Section 2.1.3, we present the results obtained in (Caruel et al. 2014).
+To illustrate the model summarized in Section 2.1.3, we present the results obtained by Caruel et al. Dimensional reductions of a cardiac model for effective validation and calibration (2014).
 In this work we introduced two reduced models for the purpose of fast calibration and simulation.

 The first model is a unidimensional representation of a muscle fiber aiming at reproducing uniaxial experiments.
 The formulation assumes a displacement field in the direction of the fiber.
 With this assumption, the principle of virtual work (Equation 2.3) reduced to a one dimensional partial differential equation and eventually an ordinary differential equation (0D model) if a uniform deformation is assumed.
 This uniform formulation is usually used for simulating the experiment performed on fibers.
-We will present some results of this approach in Chapter 3.
-For details about the formulation inhomogenous 1D model and some illustrations, we refer to (Caruel et al. 2014).
+We will present some results of this approach in Chapter 3.8.

 We here present another reduced model, that was formulated for fast simulation of the left ventricule cardiac cycle, using a spherical representation of that ventricle.
-Originally formulated in by Caruel et al. (2014), this reduction was rewritten by Manganotti et al. (2021) to take into account the kinematics introduced by Kimmig, Chapelle, and Moireau (2019), see Section 2.1.3.
+Originally formulated by Caruel et al., this reduction was rewritten by Manganotti et al. Coupling reduced-order blood flow and cardiac models through energy-consistent strategies: Modeling and discretization (2021) to take into account the kinematics introduced by Kimmig, Chapelle, and Moireau Thermodynamic properties of muscle contraction models and associated discrete-time principles (2019), see Section 2.1.3.

 Combined with the sphere kinematics, Equation 2.3 and Equation 2.1 become \[ \left\{ \begin{aligned} &\rho_{0}|\Omega_{0}|\ddot{y} + \frac{|\Omega_{0}|}{R_{0}}\kappa_{s}\left(\frac{y}{R_{0}-e_{c}}\right) + \frac{\partial\mathcal{W}_{p}}{\partial y}(y) + \Lambda_{v}(y,\dot{y}) = P_{v}\frac{\partial V}{\partial y},\\ & \kappa_{s}\left(\frac{y}{R_{0}} - e_{c}\right) - \nu\dot{e}_{c}= \tau_{c}, \end{aligned} \right. \] where \(|\Omega_{0|}\) is the volume of the cavity in the reference configuration, \(P_{v}\) is the ventricular pressure and \[ \begin{aligned} &\mathcal{W}_{p}(y) = |\Omega_{0}|\left[ C_{0}\,e^{ C_{1}\left[ 2\left(1+\frac{y}{R_{0}}\right)^{2} + \left(1+\frac{y}{R_{0}}\right)^{4} - 3 \right]^{2} } + C_{2}\,e^{ C_{3}\left[ \left(1+\frac{y}{R_{0}}\right)^{2}-1 \right]^{2} } \right]\\ & \Lambda(y,\dot{y}) = 2\eta |\Omega_{0}| \left(1+\frac{y}{R_{0}}\right)^{2} \left[ 1 + 2\left(1+\frac{y}{R_{0}}\right)^{-12} \right]\dot{y}. \end{aligned} \]

 To compute the ventricular pressure \(P_{v}\), the 0D model is coupled to a Windkessel representation of the blood circulation, which closes the system of equations.
-In this framework, the circulation system is analog to an electric circuit containing diodes, representing the valves, resistances representing the head loss in arteries and capacitances representing the elasticity of the arteries, see (Manganotti et al. 2021) for an example of a two-stage Winkessel model.
-The application of the classical Kirchhoff laws leads the closure of the system of equation driving the dynamics of the cavity contractile cycle.
+In this framework, the circulation system is analog to an electric circuit containing diodes, representing the valves, resistances representing the head loss in arteries and capacitances representing the elasticity of the arteries.10 The application of the classical Kirchhoff laws leads the closure of the system of equation driving the dynamics of the cavity contractile cycle.

 The parameters of the model are: